Galapagos Sharks, Brujo Fish & Harbour Life in Puerto Ayora

 Crime rate Ecuador/your country

-On the pier the sea lions reign.
+On the pier, the sea lions reign.
 You are not allowed to push them away from the benches, which they happily and conveniently use for a rest.
-Neither are you allowed to touch them to animate them to move in case they block your way.
-The rules are simple: The sea lions (as well as any other species on the islands) rank higher in the hierarchy than humans.
+Neither are you allowed to touch them in case they block your way.
+The rules are simple: The sea lions (and any other species on the islands) rank higher in the hierarchy than humans.
 You must at all times keep a required minimum distance of 2 metres (6 feet) from the animals.
-This is why the small sea lion kings literally rule over Puerto Ayora!
+That is why the small sea lion kings rule over Puerto Ayora!

-We stroll to Laguna de las Ninfas, a lovely lagoon where saltwater meets fresh water, which is actually a hidden gem in Puerto Ayora.
-The lagoon and its special water conditions is a most interesting biome with its diversified and rich array of wildlife, especially fish and birds.
+We stroll to Laguna de las Ninfas, a lovely lagoon where saltwater meets fresh water, a hidden gem in Puerto Ayora.
+The lagoon and its special water conditions is a fascinating biome with its diversified and rich array of wildlife, especially fish and birds.
 It is seemingly a quiet place, not the least crowded with tourists.

-Continuing, we walk through mangrove forest on the boardwalk surrounding the enclosed lagoon.
-It is in general a bit dilapidated, like many other constructions in Puerto Ayora.
-We read along the boardwalk that there are four distinct kinds of mangroves around the lagoon.
-While ambling along the water, we look out for the various kinds, and seem to spot at least the white and the red one.
+Continuing, we walk through the mangrove forest on the boardwalk surrounding the enclosed lagoon.
+It is a bit dilapidated, like many other constructions in Puerto Ayora.
+We read along the boardwalk that four distinct kinds of mangroves exist around the lagoon.
+While ambling along the water, we look out for them and seem to spot at least the white and the red ones.

-We need to tread with caution not to step on the lava lizards.
-These reptiles are often well camouflaged against discovery as they have adapted in colour to the surroundings.
-The Galapagos lava lizards happen to vary in colour depending on specific island and location, ranging from dark greenish brown to yellow and gold with brown and black spots.
+We need to tread with caution to avoid stepping on the lava lizards.
+These reptiles are often well camouflaged against discovery as they have adapted in colour to their surroundings.
+The Galapagos lava lizards vary in colour depending on specific island and location, ranging from dark greenish brown to yellow and gold with brown and black spots.
 The females can have a red throat or head.
-Again, we are amazed how well they integrate into nature when they stay completely immobile.
+Again, we are amazed at how well they integrate into nature when completely immobile.

-Apparently, young people meet up with a friend or two in the evening, on the rickety platforms, and spend a couple of hours chatting and listening to music.
-It is relaxing to be here and we stay for a while observing underwater life in the pond.
-We catch sight of a couple of fine, striped aquarium fish swimming under the boardwalk.
-A little bit later a disturbance in the water near the surface puzzles us.
+Young people meet up with a friend or two in the evening on the rickety platforms and spend a couple of hours chatting and listening to music.
+It is relaxing to be here, and we stay for a while observing underwater life in the pond.
+We catch sight of a couple of striped aquarium fish swimming under the boardwalk.
+A little bit later, a disturbance in the water near the surface puzzles us.
 To our surprise, it is a beautiful spotted eagle ray.
-It is fast and we lose track of it.
-Later, the spotted eagle ray (or another one) attracts our attention again by a few times jumping out of the water with loud splashes.
+It is fast, and we lose track of it.
+Later, the spotted eagle ray (or another one) attracts our attention again by jumping out of the water with loud splashes.

 The Galapagos sharks belong to just one of the many shark species you can observe around the Galapagos Islands.
-They don’t pose any danger to humans since they are relatively small.
+They do not pose any danger to humans since they are relatively small.

 Where the water is shallow, thousands of sea urchins are highlighted by green neon light, revealing their presence.

-The majority of the younger generation in town have gathered in front of the stage, and the harbour resounds with loud, popular music.
-However, we are a bit surprised to hear what kind of music is trendy here.
-They play a lot of music being popular in Europe at least 20 years ago.
-At one point it culminates with the crowd all dancing the old Macarena dance!
+The younger generation in town has gathered in front of the stage, and the harbour resounds with loud, popular music.
+However, we are slightly surprised to hear what kind of music is trendy here.
+They play a lot of music, which was popular in Europe at least 20 years ago.
+It culminates with the crowd all dancing the Macarena dance!

-For dinner we return to the local market square.
-Meat, filled ‘papas’, giant corn cobs as well as a spicy coriander salad.
-The restaurants definitely need to make an effort to compete with the local market cooks and the atmosphere in the streets behind our hotel!
+For dinner, we return to the local market square.
+Meat, filled ‘papas’, giant corn cobs and a spicy coriander salad.
+The restaurants must make an effort to compete with the local market cooks and the atmosphere in the streets behind our hotel!

-In Puerto Ayora there is a street, the Charles Binford Street, where you can eat at Los Kioskos, which are small restaurants with open-air setting.
-Every afternoon and evening the street is closed off to traffic and is turned into a restaurant street with tables lined up in the middle.
-Prices are extremely reasonable, especially when it comes to fish (for instance brujo fish) and seafood.
+In Puerto Ayora, there is a street, Charles Binford Street, where you can eat at Los Kioskos, small restaurants with open-air settings.
+Every afternoon and evening, the street is closed off to traffic and is turned into a restaurant street with tables lined up in the middle.
+Prices are extremely reasonable, especially for fish (including brujo fish) and seafood.
 Almuerzo or menu del día consists of two courses with a drink included.
-In the restaurant street Los Kioskos it can be as low as 5-10$.
+In the restaurant street Los Kioskos, it can be as low as 5-10$.
 A whole brujo fish to be shared among three people goes for as little as 25$, and a lobster is an affordable luxury: around 20$.

 The restaurants take pride in their food and offer delicious, grilled Galapagos brujo fish and colourful lobsters, exhibited in piles or boxes outside.
-Inspired by Santa Cruz Fish Market with its tempting orange Galapagos brujos, or scorpion fish in English, we decide that we absolutely must try one of those for dinner.
-The home-cooked brujo fish with a truly exquisite taste is definitely to our liking!
+Inspired by Santa Cruz Fish Market with its tempting orange Galapagos brujos, or scorpionfish in English, we decide that we absolutely must try one of those for dinner.
+The home-cooked brujo fish with a truly exquisite taste is delicious!

-Strolling around the fish market early next morning, we are surprised to see that it is now completely empty apart from the occasional sea lion taking a nap.
-Either the fishermen are still on the sea, or it is a rest day… Most surprisingly, there are not even any pelicans, frigate birds or marine iguanas around.
+Strolling around the fish market early in the morning, we are surprised to see that it is now empty, apart from the occasional sea lion taking a nap.
+Either the fishermen are still on the sea, or it is a rest day… Most surprisingly, no pelicans, frigate birds or marine iguanas are around.

-Water taxis are extremely cheap.
-We pay only $0.50 per person to go from the main pier in Puerto Ayora to the Angermeyer Point across the Academy Bay.
+Water taxis are cheap.
+We pay only $0.50 per person from the main pier in Puerto Ayora to Angermeyer Point across Academy Bay.
 During the few minutes it takes to cross, we see maybe a hundred Galapagos sharks in the water.
-From the Angermeyer Point you have access to Playa de los Alemanes – a fine beach both for snorkeling and swimming, to the old salt lagoons and to the crevices, Las Grietas.
-The bay taxis are frequent and leave when they are filled up.
+From the Angermeyer Point, you can reach Playa de los Alemanes – a fine beach for snorkelling and swimming, the old salt lagoons and the crevices, Las Grietas.
+The bay taxis are frequent and leave when they are full.

 Another water taxi option is from the lagoon at Tortuga Bay and back to Puerto Ayora.
-It is about $10 per person and it leaves a few times per day.
-It can save you the 40-50 minutes walk back to Puerto Ayora through the cactus forest.
+The cost is about $10 per person, and it leaves a few times per day.
+It can save you the 40-50-minute walk back to Puerto Ayora through the cactus forest.

 Read next: Would You Like to Stay in a Local Hotel on Santa Cruz Island? and When You Fly into Galapagos…